How to Use a Template System & Why You Really Should

 What is a template system?
 Why do you need one?
 Most importantly, how do you go about creating it?

-Ensuring a consistent and easy-to-maintain template system is one of the biggest headaches faced by marketing and brand teams of larger organizations.
+Ensuring a consistent and easy-to-maintain design system platform is one of the biggest headaches faced by marketing and brand teams of larger organizations.
 Luckily, a templating system can help.
 Whether you’re working for a large multinational corporation like Catawiki, the most visited European curated online market place, or a nation-wide media and television broadcaster like SRF, we frequently find ourselves delivering a centralized templating tool – as the solution of choice – to increase brand consistency and efficiency throughout marketing and brand teams.

 But what is a templating system?
 Why do you need one?
 And, most importantly, how do you go about creating it?